souktha/souktha.github.io/software/freertos-port/index.rst

 These files are mostly 10-20 lines of code, for example, *isatty(..)* is simply returned true since the UART port is a TTY device and the *open(..)* is simply returned EOI since I do not have FS support.
 They are functions to make the linking process happy.
-They are just the filler set of files and most of the functions are defined with *weak* attribute in such as a way that they can be overrided.
+They are just the filler set of files and most of the functions are defined with *weak* attribute in such as a way that they can be overridden.

 The application tasks
 ----------------------